rhdtownsend/msg/docs/source/user-guide/quick-start.rst

 Quick Start
 ***********

-To get started with MSG, follow these five simple steps:
+To get started with MSG, follow these simple steps:

 * Install the `MESA Software Development Kit <mesa-sdk_>`__.
 * Download the `MSG source code <tarball_>`__.